Fire Evacuation Checklist – Get Out Safe

 To carry out a well-planned fire evacuation, the entire workforce needs to be properly trained through frequent drills.
 An emergency fire evacuation checklist & and plan should be on every floor of the building in plain sight.
 Fire escape routes should be properly marked and kept clear, so that people can make their way to safety without panicking.

-If proper guidelines are followed, casualties and injuries can be minimized or better, avoided.
+If proper guidelines are followed, casualties and injuries can be minimised or better, avoided.

 Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR) click here.